sophieturnell/javaScript30/readme.md

 ![](https://imgur.com/UnPW0z0.jpeg)

 - Refreshed: `slice()`, `concat()`, spread operator and `Array.from()`.
-- New : `Object.assign()` and using deep cloning to access anything deeper than one level. https://lodash.com/docs/#cloneDeep
+- New: `Object.assign()` and using deep cloning to access anything deeper than one level. https://lodash.com/docs/#cloneDeep
-- Spend some time looking at https://lodash.com/
+- Spend some time looking at Lodash library.

+---